hrzhou2/seedformer/README.md

 SeedFormer presents a novel method for *Point Cloud Completion*.
 In this work, we introduce a new shape representation, namely **Patch Seeds**, which not only captures general structures from partial inputs but also preserves regional information of local patterns.
 Moreover, we devise a novel **Upsample Transformer** by extending the transformer structure into basic operations of point generators, which explicitly incorporates spatial and semantic relationships in the local neighborhood.

+If you find our work useful in your research, please cite:

+    @article{zhou2022seedformer,
+      title={SeedFormer: Patch Seeds based Point Cloud Completion with Upsample Transformer}, author={Zhou, Haoran and Cao, Yun and Chu, Wenqing and Zhu, Junwei and Lu, Tong and Tai, Ying and Wang, Chengjie}, journal={arXiv preprint arXiv:2207.10315},
+      year={2022}
+    }

 ## 🔥Updates
 * 2022-07-05: Initial Update.